Langlais, Bernard, b. 1921 d. 1977

 Collection size: 16.5 linear feet

-Collection Summary: Biographical material, correspondence, legal and financial records, a lecture, scrapbooks, photographs, works of art, printed material and audio visual material documenting the career of sculptor and painter, Bernard Langlais.
+Collection Summary: Biographical material, correspondence, legal and financial records, a lecture, scrapbooks, photographs, works of art, printed material, and audio visual material documenting the career of sculptor and painter, Bernard Langlais.

-Biographical/Historical Note: Bernard Langlais (1921-1977) was a sculptor and painter in Cushing, Me.
+Biographical/Historical Note: Bernard Langlais (1921-1977) was a sculptor and painter in Cushing, Maine.
 Langlais, a French-Canadian and Indian native of Maine, attended the Corcoran School of Art, moved to New York, and became a close friend of many of the rising New York artists.
 Tiring of the New York competitive art scene, he returned to Maine, abandoned abstract painting, and achieved considerable success with monumental wooden outdoor sculpture.

 How to Use this Collection